-This short course is structured to enable you to maintain your professional employment while studying through weekly study sessions at our London campus over 12 weeks.
+This short course is structured to enable you to maintain your professional employment while studying through weekly study sessions over 12 weeks.

 Through a series of lectures, self-directed learning, practice-based activities and discussions, you will develop a holistic approach to communication.
 With expert support in integrating theory and practice, you will transfer your learning into your workplace with opportunities to reflect on your approaches and enhance your techniques.

 As part of this learning process you will develop an increased understanding of your own accountability, which will further enhance your practice and ability to remain self-aware.

 You will be assessed through two main components:

 Please visit our CPD health practitioner page to download an application and for more information on the application process.

 There are several funding options available:

 For more information for any of these options, including fee rates for self-funding/employer-sponsored students, please visit our dedicated funding page.

 We’ll carefully manage any future changes to courses, or the support and other services available to you, if these are necessary because of things like changes to government health and safety advice, or any changes to the law.